Understanding Flash: Blocks, Pages and Program / Erases

-- The die is the memory chip, i.e. the black rectangle with little electrical connectors sticking out of it.
-If you look at an SSD, a flash card or the internals of a flash array you will see many flash dies, each of which is produced by one of the big flash manufacturers: Toshiba, Samsung, Micron, Intel, SanDisk, SK Hynix.
+- The package is the memory chip, i.e. the black rectangle with little electrical connectors sticking out of it.
+If you look at an SSD, a flash card or the internals of a flash array you will see many flash packages, each of which is produced by one of the big flash manufacturers: Toshiba, Samsung, Micron, Intel, SanDisk, SK Hynix.
 These are the only companies with the multi-billion dollar fabrication plants necessary to make NAND flash.

 - Each plane contains a number of blocks, which are the smallest unit that can be erased.
 Remember that, it’s really important.